What is an Architectural Feasibility Study?

 Step 1: Understanding your real estate location

 Typically a client will call in with a lot or building in the city they are looking to purchase.
 At this point we start our research.
-The first step of a good feasilibity study is to understand the location and other construction occuring in the area.
+The first step of a good feasibility study is to understand the location and other construction occurring in the area.
 By looking at the Philadelphia zoning codes, this will tell us what can be built by right, meaning without a variance.
 Most developer clients are currently having us look at things "by right" because of the extended time it takes to get a zoning variances and approval.

 Once we analyze other projects

 in the area, we can advise on the most return on investment for a project, whether containing "by right" or strategically suggesting variances, best suited for the project.

 Pro Tip #1 Clarify lot dimensions